Book Reviews: How I Do It

 Typically, why, and if, I like a book is based on emotion and gut.
 Even as I like “smart” stories, and intelligently crafted characters, plots, and themes, my reviews are typically based off first response emotional feelings, rather than logical deductions and comparisons, or deep study of nuances buried (or not) within.
 If the book made me happy to read, I like it, even if I agree there may have been “better” ways the story might have been crafted, explained, structured, etc. In comparison to other reviews I’ve read, I’m definitely generous when it comes to structure, language usage, and engineering problems that most people are hung up on.
 One reason for this, I think, is that I read very fast, so tend to skim over “problems” that others, literally, trip over.
 Secondly, I’m, first-off, interested in the story.
 Crafting is difficult, and while I can see the argument that if you can’t craft, you shouldn’t be an author, sometimes a story just wants to be told, and we’re too impatient to figure out how to circumvent the world of capitalism needed to learn craftsmanship.
 If your story is engaging and real enough for me to slip down your rabbit hole, I’ll like your book, even if I can see where an editor, or a critical thinker, might have helped you immensely.

-Lastly, spoilers are not necessary in a review.
+Lastly, spoilers are not necessary for a review.
 I’m not sure why that’s a thing.
-THe reading is to find out the specifics of story.
-An essay is something that explains detailed points, and critques or argues, not a review.
+The reading is to find out the specifics of a story.
+An essay is something that explains detailed points, and critiques or argues, not a review.
 The point is to explain why someone else should read the book without making it unnecessary for them to read it.